 - Subresource Integrity

-- Subresource Integrity (SRI) is a security feature that enables browsers to verify that files they fetch (for example, from a CDN) are delivered without unexpected manipulation.
-It works by allowing you to provide a cryptographic hash that a fetched file must match.
+- Subresource Integrity (SRI) is a security feature that enables browsers to verify that resources they fetch (for example, from a CDN) are delivered without unexpected manipulation.
+It works by allowing you to provide a cryptographic hash that a fetched resource must match.

 - Transport Layer Security